UAVTracking/UAVTrackingProtocol/draft/README.md

 #### Payload Relay

-A receiver SHOULD relay a payload.
+A receiver CAN relay a payload.
 The relay bit MUST be decremented by one unit when relaying a payload.

 If the relay bit is null, the payload MUST NOT be relayed.

 #### Duty Cycle

-The Duty Cycle is 1% and MUST be respected.
+The duty cycle is 1% and MUST be respected.

 ## Payload Specifications